 - Jan Allen, Associate Dean for Academic and Student Affairs

 - Sara Xayarath Hernández, Associate Dean for Inclusion and Student Engagement

 - Jason Kahabka, Associate Dean for Administration

-- Janna Lamey, Assistant Dean for Graduate Student Life
+- Janna Lamey, Senior Assistant Dean for Graduate Student Life

 The dean is responsible for promoting the quality of graduate education and the well-being of graduate students.
 Associate deans of the Graduate School are academic administrative officers who assist the dean and act as the principal administrative officers of the Graduate School in the dean’s absence.